serratus-bio/serratus-summary-api/README.md

 The credentials are `serratus:serratus`.

-This doesn't do much at the moment but is it in place in case we need some sort of access/rate control in the future. ... also to make sure that you read this small guide before using the API.
+This doesn't do much at the moment but is it in place in case we need some sort of access/rate control in the future, ... also to make sure that you read this small guide before using the API.

 ### Examples